luckysitara/Tardis/README.md

  * ZK Encrypted DMs: Private 1-to-1 messaging signed by your Seed Vault and owned by no server.
 👤 User Story: The "Sovereign Seeker"
 > The Actor: A Seeker owner looking for early "alpha" and secure peer-to-peer interaction.
-> * Verification: The user opens Tardis; the app performs a Hardware Attestation via the Seeker's secure enclave.
+> * Verification: The user opens Tardis; the app performs a Hardware Attestation via the Seeker's secure enclave to verify a human-owned device.
 > * Interaction: They browse a bot-free public feed where every post is hardware-signed.
 > * Discovery: Using Reimagine AI, they receive real-time alerts about trending tokens based on on-chain sentiment.
 > * Action: Within a chat, the user sets a conditional trigger: "Swap 2 SOL for $SKR if the price drops 5%"—the AI executes it instantly.